Coping with cancer - finding the support you need

 Talk with your social worker about programs that can help cover the costs of cancer treatment.
 Most hospitals have financial counselors who might be able to help.

 - Some nonprofit organizations help cover the cost of treatment.

 - Many drug companies have patient assistance programs.
-These programs provide discounts or free medicine.
+These programs provide discounted or free medicine.

 - Many hospitals offer programs for people who do not have insurance, or whose insurance does not cover the full cost of care.